*MAX ENGINE THRU CATS, STOCK ENGINE, NO HEADS, CAMS, HEADERS, NOS, ETC. JUST MAMMOTH.

 3. Rating (liters) allow one to produce more air which equates to higher boost potential than another.

-4. Inlet system efficiency is vital to ANY supercharger’s performance, all else equal.
+4. Inlet system and inlet manifold efficiency are vital to ANY supercharger’s performance, all else equal.

 To summarize, 3 entirely different superchargers developing 9 psi on a given engine produce identical HP numbers.
 There’s no reason they shouldn’t - UNLESS we choose to neglect the 4 proven basics listed above.
 So, in addition to boost, the above 4 considerations are what really determine the HP advantage one kit has over another.
 Keep them in mind when making a choice.
 This text is not intended to compare or judge which concept is best or what inlet system is adequate or inadequate.
 There are countless opinions, theories, agendas and spins on superchargers, but 1, 2, 3 and 4 ARE the proven factors that determine which supercharger kits will make the most HP & torque.
 Hopefully, we’ve been of some help in understanding the criteria.